My Little Pony: The Movie (1986 film): Plot

-At their home, Dream Castle, the ponies are running and playing through flowery meadows and grassy green fields with their animal friends.
-Elsewhere, Baby Lickety-Split is practicing a new dance step, as Spike, a baby dragon, accompanies her rehearsal on the piano.
-Meanwhile, at the Volcano of Gloom, a wicked witch named Hydia is planning to ruin the ponies' festival, but her two sincere but incompetent daughters, Reeka and Draggle, are not up to her family's standards of wickedness, and she laments about it, before sending them off to ruin the festival.
-During the baby ponies' dance performance, Baby Lickety-Split attempts to add her own dance and ruins the whole performance.
-She is told off by everyone and runs away, followed by Spike, only to end up falling down a waterfall and trapped in a valley.
+The pony denizens of Dream Castle prepare for a spring festival.
+Meanwhile, at the Volcano of Gloom, a wicked witch named Hydia is planning to ruin the ponies' festival, but her two earnest but incompetent daughters, Reeka and Draggle, are not up to her family's standards of wickedness, and she laments about it before sending them off to ruin the festival.
+During a dance performance, Baby Lickety Split attempts to add her own dance and ruins the whole performance.
+She is berated by Buttons and runs away, followed by the dragon Spike, only to end up falling down a waterfall and trapped in a valley.
 Meanwhile, Reeka and Draggle try to ruin the ponies' festival by flooding the area, but thanks to the Sea Ponies, end up getting washed away in an overflowing waterfall.

-The ponies send out a search party to find Baby Lickety-Split and Spike, while Hydia decides to concoct the Smooze, an unstoppable purple ooze that will bury and destroy everything in its path.
+The ponies send out a search party to find Lickety Split and Spike, while Hydia decides to concoct the Smooze, an unstoppable purple ooze that will bury and destroy everything in its path.
 It will also make anyone who is splashed by it grumpy and woeful.
 Her daughters go and collect the ingredients for the Smooze, leaving out the flume, an ingredient that they are afraid of retrieving.
-Hydia releases the Smooze which rages towards the Dream Castle, trapping Spike and Baby Lickety-Split inside a mountain.
+Hydia releases the Smooze which rages towards the Dream Castle, trapping Spike and Lickety Split inside a mountain.
 All the ponies are forced to evacuate as the castle and the surrounding land is submerged by Smooze.
-The search party continues its attempt to locate Lickety-Split before the Smooze nearly engulfs them.
-Later, two Pegasus ponies, Wind Whistler and North Star, travel to the human world to fetch Megan, the keeper of the Rainbow locket, bringing Megan's younger siblings, Danny and Molly, along as well.
-Megan releases the Rainbow of light into the Smooze, but it is swallowed up and lost.
-Despite this loss halting the Smooze, the ponies are discouraged by this, but Megan offers the encouragement that another rainbow lies out there.
-Meanwhile Hydia discovers the Smooze was lacking flume.
+The search party continues its attempt to locate Lickety Split before the Smooze nearly engulfs them.
+Later, two Pegasus ponies, Wind Whistler and North Star, travel to the human world to fetch Megan, the keeper of a locket that holds the Rainbow of Light, bringing Megan's younger siblings, Danny and Molly, along as well.
+Megan unleashes the Rainbow of Light upon the Smooze.
+Following a struggle, the Rainbow of Light is submerged into the Smooze, which is forced into dormancy.
+The ponies are disheartened by this, but Megan offers the encouragement that another rainbow lies out there.
+Meanwhile, Hydia coerces Reeka and Draggle into confessing that they had neglected retrieving the flume.
 Enraged, she sends her daughters to get the missing ingredient from an octopus-like plant monster that lives on a rocky outcrop near the volcano.
 The monster punishes the sisters, until Reeka bites a tentacle, thereby injuring the plant, and they escape with some flume.
 Hydia adds it to the Smooze, which is reactivated.